Infographic: The real costs of ELK Log Management

-Elastic Stack (aka ELK Stack) appears on many companies’ log management shortlists.
-Although getting started seems easy and cheap, our total cost of ownership (TCO) analysis shows that a business with average daily log volumes growing from 100 GB to 800 GB over a four-year period will likely spend close to $4.2 million to operate and maintain a production-grade Elastic Stack.
+Elastic Stack (aka ELK Stack) appears on many companies’ log management short lists.
+But our ELK log management total cost of ownership (TCO) analysis shows that a business with average daily log volumes growing from 100 GB to 800 GB over a four-year period will likely spend close to $4.2 million to operate and maintain a production-grade Elastic Stack.

-You can see all of the cost drivers that make up ELKonomics in the infographic below:
+You can see all of the cost drivers involved in managing ELK and running it for log management in the infographic below:

-If you want a deep dive into all of the factors that turn an initially low-cost commitment into something much bigger, check out our new white paper.
-Spinning up an ELK cluster using ELK’s default values works for testing, but it does not give you a production-ready system.
+If you want a deep dive into all of the ELK characteristics that turn an initially low-cost commitment into something much bigger, check out our new ELK Total Cost of Ownership white paper.

 - Planning the architecture and deployment